Whitianga Activities Attractions Travel Guide Weather

 10. Historic Whitianga Rock Maori Pa site

-This walk commences at Ferry Landing Wharf, Australasia's oldest stone wharf, which was built in 1837, and persists to the Maori Pa site and other historical landmarks.
+This walk commences at Ferry Landing Wharf, Australasia's oldest stone wharf, which was built in 1837, and extends to the Maori Pa site and other historical landmarks.
 Built in 1837, the Ferry Landing Wharf is made of native stone quarried from adjacent cliffs.

 This is the oldest stone wharf in Australasia, designated on the National Register of Historic Places and still in service as a ferry terminal today.
 Several sites of exposed middens, evidence of early Maori occupancy, are encountered along the hike.
 There are also countless other things along the way you can discover and admire.